afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w5-notes.md

 <img src="./resources/w5/img/l2-seg-cnn3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We want to use the nearest neighbor upsampling on a two-by-two image patch.
+- We want to use the nearest neighbor upsampling on a 2x2 image patch.
 The color of the pixels of the image patch represent different values of every pixel.
 - We want to upsample our patch to double its original size.
-So have an upsampling multiplier S of two.
+So have an upsampling multiplier S of $2$ .
 - Nearest neighbor upsampling generates an empty initial upsampled grid by multiplying Win an Hin by the upsampling multiplier.
 - Each pixel in the upsampled grid is then filled with the value of the nearest pixel in the original image patch.
 - This process is repeated until all the pixels in the upsampled grid are filled with values from the image patch.